blitzarx1/egui_graphs/README.md

 style customizations  | [ ]
 </pre>

-## Examples
+## Example
-You can also check the [examples folder](https://github.com/blitzarx1/egui_graph/tree/master/examples) for usage references.
+You can also check the [example](https://github.com/blitzarx1/egui_graph/tree/master/examples) for usage references and settings description.